sagautam5/local-states-nepal/docs/usage/Municipality.md

    $municipalityDetails = $municipality->wards(4);
    ```

-8. Search Municipality By Keyword
+8. Search municipalities by key and value with exact match option

    ```php
    <?php